dayaxsz/dayaxsz/README.md

 ## Hey there!

 I'm **Carol** from São Paulo, Brazil.
-I hold a degree in **System Analysis and Development** at Faculdade Impacta and am currently pursuing a degree in **Computer Science** at Centro Universitário Internacional UNINTER.
-With hands-on experience as a Data Analytics intern and a Product Management intern, I’ve developed a robust skill set in data technologies and analytics.
+I hold a degree in **System Analysis and Development** at Faculdade Impacta and am currently pursuing a degree in **Information Systems** also at Faculdade Impacta.
+With hands-on experience as a Data Analytics intern and Product Management intern, I’ve developed a robust skill set in data technologies and analytics.

 My expertise spans **SQL (MySQL and PostgreSQL)**, **Power BI**, **Tableau**, and **Python**, with a proven track record of creating interactive dashboards, automating reports, and driving data-driven decision-making.
 I’m passionate about data analysis and back-end development, continuously refining my skills and staying abreast of the latest technologies.